seanjohn85/Premier-League/README.md

 Then all the images are downloaded they will be stored in 20 folders based on their theme code

 Move all the folders to the following folder Server App -  epl - static - images

+# Server set up

+set up a new enviroment and install the following

+pip install Django==1.11
+pip install djangorestframework
+pip install markdown
+pip install django-filter
+pip install simplejson
+pip install requests
+pip install beautifulsoup4
+pip install unirest
+pip install urllib
+pip install urllib2

+## To run the server:

+Open a terminal window and naviage to the efl folder in server app folder in this repo. enter the following python manage.py makemigrations rest python manage.py migrate now enter ifconfig to get your current ip

+python manage.py runserver curentip:8080

+the server will now start on this ip and can be acess by the ios app